kristoff-it/ziggy/README.md

 },
 ```

-Impovements in the Ziggy version:
+Improvements in the Ziggy version:
 - Clear distinction between fixed schema and custom fields.
 - Clear tagging of the `date` field as having a required structure.
 - Ability to define date fields even when not part of the fixed schema.